Is Valley National Bancorp (VLY) a Keeper?

 VLY’s Market Performance

-VLY stocks went up by 2.08% for the week, with a monthly jump of 5.37% and a quarterly performance of -18.23%, while its annual performance rate touched -24.52%.
-The volatility ratio for the week stands at 3.71% while the volatility levels for the past 30 days are set at 3.91% for Valley National Bancorp.
-The simple moving average for the period of the last 20 days is 0.79% for VLY stocks with a simple moving average of -11.41% for the last 200 days.
+VLY stocks went down by -4.39% for the week, with a monthly drop of -10.10% and a quarterly performance of -8.75%, while its annual performance rate touched -34.65%.
+The volatility ratio for the week stands at 3.41% while the volatility levels for the past 30 days are set at 3.48% for Valley National Bancorp.
+The simple moving average for the period of the last 20 days is -4.76% for VLY stocks with a simple moving average of -16.80% for the last 200 days.

 Analysts’ Opinion of VLY